 - Give way to the right on roundabouts.

-Filter lights for specific vehicles
+Special traffic signals for specific vehicles

 Buses, cycles and trams can be given permission to go first using one of the above priority lights when they are travelling in their own lane.

 The length of time that the yellow light displays depends on the speed of traffic through the intersection.
 A typical yellow light in an urban area lasts for approximately four seconds.
 We timed several downtown Auckland lights to come up with an average of 3.8 seconds.
 In the UK, yellow lights are 1 second per 10mph (16kph) speed limit.
 Using the same logic the equation would be 1 second every 13.2kph at least for the amber lights we measured.

 Yellow traffic lights on faster streets may stay on longer because it takes longer for vehicles to stop.

 The traffic signal phase in New Zealand goes red, green, yellow, red.
 Some countries have a combined yellow+green phase or a rapidly flashing amber which can indicate that you can go on a pedestrian crossing as long as all pedestrians have finished crossing.

 Red and green traffic lights have variable phases, depending on the intersection.
 More roads joining the intersection will mean a longer red phase.
 A minor road entering a major intersection could have a very short green phase because there might only ever be one or two vehicles waiting at any one time, whereas a large intersection with a main road passing through it could see very long green phases on the main road.

 Phases can be altered by detecting vehicles at an intersection using a magnetic induction loop in the road.
 Newer systems use cameras and are monitored by an operations centre.

 After your light goes red, all lights will be red for a short amount of time to allow vehicles to clear the intersection, then one of the other lights will turn green.
 Other drivers don’t get a green light the moment your light goes red.